l1n-dev/Dell-Inspiron-14-5490-OpenCore/README.md

 Disable NVIDIA GPU with SSDT (Freezes 10 seconds after login)
 Trackpad with SSDT-GPI0 (Trackpad OS Checking) SSDT-XOSI works fine though
 Fingerprint (Appears after USB Map but doesn't work, can be passed through to VMware Windows VM)
+Windows Dual-boot (SSDT-XOSI conflict)

 Note: The serial number in `Platforminfo > Generic` is blanked out.
-You can generate a serial with [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS).
+You can generate a serial with [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS)
 Other note: USB Map Kext is removed because some variants of this laptop have different USB configurations.
 Other other note: My BIOS revision is 1.16.1, so please update to the latest Dell BIOS before proceeding.
 Last note I swear: My CFG Lock is disabled using [Dortania's method](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) so if your CFG Lock is still enabled, enable `AppleXCPMCfgLock` in `Kernel > Quirks`.
 (ControlMSR32 reports CFG lock enabled, idk why).